ChangRiver/realworld/README.md

 - The [text of the tutorials](http://) are available to use **for free** on [Thinkster](http://)
 - Screencasts & other supplementary resources are available and support the ongoing development of ProductionReady, so please consider investing in [a Pro subscription](http://)!

+## Running the stacks locally

+The source code for all stacks is available in this repo in the stacks folder.
+Simply `git pull --with-submodules` and then follow the instructions in each stack's readme.

-## Hosted API
+## Using our publicly hosted API
-We have a hosted version of the API that is publicly available and doesn't require an API key to use.
+We have a hosted version of the API that doesn't require an API key to use.
 It's **perfect for OSS demos**.
 [Learn more &rarr;](http://)

-## Running stacks locally

-The source code for all stacks is available in this repo in the stacks folder.

 ## Who made this?